-Туре Code Security Analysis Investment & Trading L-T-P Credits Marks OE BTBS-T-OE-035 Security Analysis, investment & frading 3-0-0 3 100
+Type Code Security Analysis, Investment & Trading L-T-P Credits Marks OE BTBS-T-OE-035 became many sis, investment & maning 3-0-0 3 100

 Objectives The objective of this course is to equip the students with the knowledge of analyzing equities, indices, commodities and other securities by the help of advanced technical analysis tools and techniques.
 Pre-Requisites Basic knowledge of mathematics and skill in spreadsheets is required.
 Teaching Scheme Regular classroom lectures with use of ICT as needed; sessions shall be interactive with problem solving activities and real-life examples with demonstration.